ConnorORourke/MERN-template/README.md

 ### Things to note

+- You will need to have Node installed to run the project
 - This template uses Create React App (CRA)
 - This template uses Mongoose, and assumes a connection to mongo ATLAS defined in _.env_.
 If you haven't used Atlas before, here's a useful [guide](https://docs.atlas.mongodb.com/getting-started)
 - Remember to add .env to the .gitignore file